 Validation of the PPP-and ICC Formation, Upper Banbara Section, Kailahun, District.

-Left Paramount Chief H. H. Baion and Chairman Alex Bhonapha embraced after the dialogue.
+Paramount Chief H. H. Baion and Chairman Alex Bhonapha embraced after signing their revenue sharing agreement.

 Sitting in the front row a cross section of paramount chief of Kailahun District in a revenue mobilization meeting in Daru.

 Genuine ownership is fostered.
 Fambul Tok has a three-layer approach to development: 1.
 The PPP mobilizes every village to define their own development needs and priorities, while also establishing gender-positive local inclusive governance structures that put implementation of local solutions squarely in the hands of local populations.
 Village representatives work together with their neighboring villages to address priority needs, even before outside aid is available, creating networks of empowered local leaders, with specific emphasis on women, and unleashing powerful local energy and resources for development.
 2. The IDC fosters cross-sector coordination, addresses District conflicts and challenges, and allows District leadership in the ongoing rollout of the PPP.
 It fills the communications gaps to enable responsive service delivery to the people; 3.
 Development of a national policy framework to support grass-root development efforts.